ackmanx/chou-ren-ka/README.md

 ### Intro
 I want to look at Quizlet flashcards using my TV.
 I have a Roku.
 Problem solved.

+### To Run
+* Being this is not on the Roku Store, you have to side-load it as a dev app.
+See "To Develop"'s Roku section

 ### To Develop
 * Atom
   * For main development because it has deployment plugins